CzerwonyPan/Comarch-App-Process-Monitor/README.md

 Scenario:

-1.The application monitors at a given interval.
+1. The application monitors at a given interval.

-2.The application checks the number of running processes (the number of entered commands is, for example, 3).
+2. The application checks the number of running processes (the number of entered commands is, for example, 3).
 If the number of processes is not 3:

-3.The application closes all processes and restarts them after 10 seconds.
+3. The application closes all processes and restarts them after 10 seconds.

-4.If a process does not respond, the application will check again (if it responds the second time, the application will continue to operate) after the interval time and then send an email to the specified address.
+4. If a process does not respond, the application will check again (if it responds the second time, the application will continue to operate) after the interval time and then send an email to the specified address.

-5.The application will keep sending emails until the administrator takes action.
+5. The application will keep sending emails until the administrator takes action.

-6.Remedy: Stop the application (STOP button) -> remove processes in Comarch XL (Processes tab) -> start the program (START button).
+6. Remedy: Stop the application (STOP button) -> remove processes in Comarch XL (Processes tab) -> start the program (START button).

 Location of the compiled application: MonitorApp\bin\Release\net8.0-windows